sudmike/spotify-apps/frontends/mashup/README.md

-# Frontend Merger README
+# Frontend Mashup README

-This document gives background on the frontend of the Merger app and explains how to set it up.
+This document gives background on the frontend of the Mashup app and explains how to set it up.

 This frontend was made with Angular.

 ## Setup

-####Install npm packages
+#### Install npm packages
 ```bash
 $ npm install
 ```

-####Copy .env files and fill them
+#### Copy .env files and fill them
 ```bash
 $ cp ./env.dev.example.ts ./env.dev.ts
 $ cp ./env.prod.example.ts ./env.prod.ts